admission counselors work with students to make the admission process as

 test are: ACT – 4568; SAT (College Board) – 003837.

-requirements for the Associate of Science in Nursing (A.D.N.) program
+Admission requirements for the Bachelor of Science in Nursing (B.S.N.) program

 Stritch makes offers of admission to students on a rolling basis, which means